apple/foundationdb/documentation/sphinx/source/bulkdump.rst

 How to use?
 -----------
-Currently, low-level transactional APIs are provided to submit a job or clear a job.
+Currently, FDBCLI tools and low-level ManagementAPIs are provided to submit a job or clear a job.
 These operations are achieved by issuing transactions to update the bulkdump metadata.
 Submitting a job is achieved by writting the job metadata to the bulkdump metadata range of the job.
 When submitting a job, the API checks if there is any ongoing bulkdump job.
 If yes, it will reject the job.
 Otherwise, it accepts the job.
 Clearing a job is achieved by erasing the entire user range space of the bulkdump metadata range.
 When clearing a job, all metadata will be cleared and any ongoing task is stopped (with some latency).

+FDBCLI provides following interfaces to do the operations:

+1. Submit a job: bulkdump local (BeginKey) (EndKey) (RootFolder) // "local" indicates to dump the data to a local folder.
+Will support dumping to a blob storage.
+2. Clear a job: bulkdump clear
+3. Enable the feature: bulkdump mode on \| off

-Currently, ManagementAPI provides following interfaces to do the operations:
+ManagementAPI provides following interfaces to do the operations:

 1. Submit a job: submitBulkDumpJob(BulkDumpState job); // For generating the input job metadata, see the point 4.
 2. Clear a job: clearBulkDumpJob();